Skiing with a Disability

 Once you have booked your lessons or have already tried out some equipment in a snow-dome then you probably can’t wait to hit the slopes.
 Most areas now have qualified instructors and you should enquire in advance whether they will be able to provide the instruction and equipment you need.

 Always book your lessons and equipment in advance.
 A non-beginner or intermediate skier who knows which ski equipment they need will find their choice of where to ski broadened considerably but this is beginning to change.
 Even the smaller family resorts such as Combloux are finding they can welcome disabled skiers.
 This is largely due to the constant upgrades in lift infrasructure enabling sitskiers to ride the lifts and access more terrain.

-If you have your own equipment BagSOLO is a service that will deliver it to your destination as long as you have someone there who is prepared to receive it and store it until your arrival.
+If you have your own equipment investigate bag transfer services which deliver to your destination as long as you have someone there who is prepared to receive it and store it until your arrival.

 Deciding Where to Ski